What Android Instant Apps are and how they work

 By forcing users to download mobile apps, you might be losing out on sales, downloads, and views because of this user drop off.

 Instant Apps help to address all these issues by making the app easier to launch.
 Even if consumers need to use a business application for one feature, they can just launch it instantly from the store or from a mobile site.
 All of that happens without any interruptions to their browsing experience.

 Remembers that Instant Apps are modular, so they allow users to download and launch a single feature immediately in the store’s designated cache storage.
 They’re lean and efficient to ensure that there’s no significant burden put on the user’s mobile data.
 That makes the entire experience of browsing more seamless and positive.

-The Android Instant Apps platform was recently enriched with the Try It Now feature in the Play Store.
+The Android Instant Apps platform was recently enriched with the Try It Now features in the Play Store.
 It lets users demo a game or other applications instantly.

 By focusing on providing a better user experience companies can inspire more consumers to download the full application if they find it useful.

 Allowing users to test the product out before downloading and installing it on their phones is a smart move.
 Instant Apps is a great platform to boost user experience for Android customers.

 At mobitouch, we believe that the best way to show how something works is through a practical example that demonstrates the benefits of a given technology.
 That’s why I prepared an Android Instant App that contains our company blog.
 You can launch it in the button below (available only for Android mobile devices):